Q. Is the tint applied on the inside or outside of the window?

-A. Window tint reduces the rate of fading by blocking 99% of the ultra-violet (UV) rays and by reducing heat and light.
+A. UV blocking Window tint reduces the rate of fading by blocking 99% of the ultra-violet (UV) rays and by reducing heat and light.
 This allows your valuable furnishings and fabrics to last longer.

 Q. Are windows EASY TO CLEAN after tinting?

 A. Our window films have a high-tech scratch resistant coating.
-Simply wipe over your windows with a clean chamois, microfibre cloth, or soft cloth with a mist of soapy water (ie water with small amount of dishwashing liquid, teaspoon to 1 litre.).
-Windex or any cleaner with ammonia will do damage to film over time so do NOT use.
+Simply wipe over your windows with a clean chamois, microfibre cloth, or soft cloth with a mist of soapy water (i.e. water with small amount of dishwashing liquid, use 1 teaspoon to 1 litre water).
+Do NOT use Windex or any cleaner with ammonia, as these will do damage to films over time.

 Q. Is fitting window tint messy?

 A. No, the glass is cleaned with soapy water and drop sheets/towels are used to absorb any excess moisture.
 Any trimming of tint is taken away for disposal by us.